 In conclusion, we have introduced the concept of the Circular Huygens Dipole and demonstrated its physical realization in a single Si nanocuboid.
-We have shown that the helicity of the forward-scattered radiation can be deterministically switched by rotating the incident linear polarization.
+We have shown that the helicity of the forward-scattered radiation can be deterministically switched by rotating the incident wave polarization.
 Furthermore, we demonstrated the system's dual functionality as a directional spin-to-linear polarization converter.
-This work provides a clear blueprint for achieving robust spin-directional control using simple, high-index dielectric nanostructures, paving the way for ultra-compact, reconfigurable components for spin-optics, integrated quantum circuits, and advanced metasurfaces.
+This work provides a clear blueprint for achieving robust spin-directional control with simple, high-index dielectric nanostructures, paving the way for ultra-compact, reconfigurable components for spin optics, integrated quantum circuits, and advanced metasurfaces.